The Canadian grading system employs multiple evaluation methods, typically ranging from a 4.0 to 9.0 scale, depending on the institution.

 Canadian Grading System VS Other Grading Systems

-The Canadian grading system differs from grading systems in other countries.
+The Canadian high school grading system differs from grading systems in other countries.

 For example, the American system uses a GPA scale from 0.0 to 4.0, while the German system employs a numerical scale from 1 to 6.